 Instructions

-- Reduce base: Add puréed tomatoes and seasoning.
-Boil, then simmer until the mixture is reduced and fairly dry.
+- Reduce the tomatoes: Pour in the puréed cherry tomatoes and season with salt and pepper.
+Bring to a boil, then lower the heat and simmer until the mixture has reduced and looks fairly dry.

-- Cook eggs: Cover and cook gently for 7–8 minutes until the whites are set and the yolks are runny.
+- Cook with the lid on: Cover the pan and cook gently over low to medium-low heat for 7–8 minutes until the whites are set and the yolks are still runny.

-- Serve: Sprinkle with parsley and serve immediately with buttered toast.
+- Finish and serve: Scatter with chopped parsley and serve straight from the pan with buttered toast.